 Coverage: When a call rings at DGC station that has Coverage, the call will receive that station's coverage.
 Calls directed to a busy DGC group do not receive coverage.
-Instead, after a predefine number of rings, a trunk call will be transferred to a delay announcement (if provided), or ringing will be transferred to all button appearances of the line and the SLAC queue (if trunk has ringing enabled).
+Instead, after a predefined amount of time (up to 255 seconds), a trunk call will be transferred to a delay announcement (if provided), or ringing will be transferred to all button appearances of the line and the SLAC queue (if trunk has ringing enabled).